 Columbia Pictures hated the title, going so far as to send a 35-page memo listing all of their issues with the proposed title and suggesting such alternatives as The Real World and Sparks.
 See more »

-In the kitchen, Andrew McCarthy is stirring the vegetables in the pan when Judd Nelson enters carrying a bag under his left arm, Andrew McCarthy asks what's that under your right arm, this should be left arm, but Andrew has asked it from HIS perspective even if it is still Judd's right arm.
+In the kitchen, Andrew McCarthy is stirring the vegetables in the pan when Judd Nelson enters carrying a bag under his left arm.
+Andrew McCarthy asks what's that under your right arm, but it should have been left arm; Andrew has asked it from HIS perspective, rather than Judd's actual right arm.
 See more »

 See more »